 One week ago, Trisha and I began an experiment.
-We both wanted to lose a little bit of weight and decided to try the Cabbage Soup Diet that promises up to 10 lbs of weight lost in 7 days.
+We both wanted to lose a little bit of weight and decided to try the crazy sounding Cabbage Soup Diet that promises up to 10 lbs of weight lost in 7 days.

 I started this journey at 167 after having lost almost 40 lbs on my own on the Weight Watchers program.
 I had been carrying that weight around since my daughter was born 2 1/2 years ago, and in the last few weeks I had plateaued so I was looking for a (re) kick-start to get to my pre-pregnancy weight of 159.